musesum/MuFlo/README.md

 ˚˚>>.*  // flow from each node to its children, top down ˚˚<>..  // flow in both directions, middle out?
 ```
-Because the visit pattern breaks loops, the `˚˚<>..`  maps well to devices that combine sensors and actuators, such as:
+Because the visitor pattern breaks loops, the `˚˚<>..`  maps well to devices that combine sensors and actuators, such as:
 - a flying fader on a mix board,
 - a co-pilot's steering wheel
 - the joints on an Human body capture skeleton

 ## Tests
 Basic example of syntax may be found in the test cases here: